dmichalopoulos/usf-model-api/README.md

 ## Overview
-This repo contains a prototype REST API service for serving model predictions from the `Store Item Demand Forecasting Challenge` Kaggle competition.
+This repo contains a prototype REST API service for serving model predictions from the `Store Item Demand Forecasting Challenge` on Kaggle.

+ * More details about the competition - including training and scoring datasets - can be found [here](https://www.kaggle.com/competitions/demand-forecasting-kernels-only/overview).
+ * The forecasting models used in this application were inspired by this [notebook](https://www.kaggle.com/code/ashishpatel26/light-gbm-demand-forecasting/notebook).

 The web app is built using FastAPI, and is designed to be run as a containerized application using Docker.
 During image build, all `python` packaging and dependency management is handled by `pipenv`.
 See `/Dockerfile` for more details.

 Once running, the app supports the option of generating predictions from one of two models, depending on the contents of the `POST` request payload: